nexiality/documentation/release/nexial-core-v1.8.changelog.md

 ### General
 - rename some System variables so that their name are prefixed with `nexial.` to avoid conflicts.
+- code fix to ensure that macro/section expansion won't inadvertently merge passed the "ignored" section.

 ### [Nexial Interactive](../interactive)